sivertveseth/Master-thesis/README.md

 This thesis examined whether visually assessed laryngeal obstruction was associated with exercise performance, and  explored corresponding physiological responses.

 ## Folder structure
-- R: Contains all R scripts used for data cleaning, statistical analyses, and figure generation.
+- **R** — Contains all R scripts used for data cleaning, statistical analyses, and figure generation.
 Scripts are numbered in the oder they should be run.
-- figures: Contains all figures used in the thesis in .png format.
+- **figures**/ — Contains all figures used in the thesis in .png format.

 ## Notes on reproducibility
 Tables were generated in R but formatted manually in Word for the final thesis.